bearhack-ucr/BioHack-Resources/README.md

 1. [Github](https://github.com)
     - The most popular web-based hosting service for version control using Git.
     - Offers all of the distributed version control and source code management functionality of Git along with some of its own features.

+## Video Submissions

+### Submitting a Video

+**⚠️ Attention: You will need to provide a video link depicting your project in order to be considered for prizes.**

+You may upload them on youtube and then add it to your Devpost submission.

 ## Environment